 My first record player was a Lenco L75 that I got from my parent’s system as a teenager.

-It was the version with a white case which served me well, until I upgraded to Roksan in 1988.
+It was the version with a white case which served me well, until I upgraded to a Roksan Xerxes in 1988.

 In the meantime I have discovered the virtues of idler wheel drives again so there was the wish to own a Lenco again.